High Resistivity Silicon Wafer (FZ)

 High Resistivity Silicon Wafer Primary Applications

-• low dielectric loss and low leakage for filters, resonators, and high-frequency amplifiers (5G/6G modules).
+• Low dielectric loss and minimal substrate leakage for SAW/BAW filters, RF switches, and high-frequency modules (5G/6G).

 Power Electronics